dmac/fezzik/README.md

 # Fezzik

-Fezzik (or fez) is a slim and snappy alternative to Capistrano.
+Fezzik (or fez) is a slim and snappy way to run commands on servers.
+This is useful for many things, including deployment.

-It sets up a rake-based rsync workflow with a single configuration file and gets out of your way.
+It wraps a rake-based rsync workflow and tries to keep it simple.

+**NOTE**: As of 2/8/12 this README is out of date.
+It will be updated shortly.

 ## Install